ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 The document format supports optional elements for extensions.
 The absence or existence of this section **SHOULD NOT** create an error when processing reports.
-This will be covered in a separate section.
+This will be covered in a separate section, Section 4.

 ## Changes in Policy During Reporting Period